-The entire idea of the modern nation-state, which beheads the king, confines God to the church interior and enthrones man and society instead – all collapsed like a house of cards to the call of Allah-hu-akbar emanating from the cockpit just a second before the impact that shook the world.
+The entire idea of the modern nation-state, which beheads the king, confines God to the church interior and enthrones man and society instead – all collapsed like a house of cards to the call of Allah Akbar emanating from the cockpit just a second before the impact that shook the world.

-The president of the one and only world power, the standard-bearer of the ideology of liberty and prosperity that had triumphed over totalitarianism, communism and fascism, successfully navigated the stormy twentieth century and remained alone in the face of the collapse of all its competitors – did not know how to respond.
+The president of the one and only world power – the standard-bearer of the ideology of liberty and prosperity that had triumphed over totalitarianism, communism, and fascism; successfully navigated the stormy twentieth century; and remained alone in the face of the collapse of all its competitors – did not know how to respond.
 The blow that he had received did not bear the return address of a nation state.

 A culture had attacked him, a religion had attacked him, a nation had attacked him.
 But a territory had not attacked him and neither had a state.
 With no other alternative, George Bush convinced his citizens that the state of Iraq was the enemy.
-He conquered it, hung Sadaam Hussein and of course – lost.
+He conquered it, hung Sadaam Hussein, and of course – lost.

 “If you can’t beat them, join them,” said the Americans – and elected a president named Hussein who energetically dispensed of the remaining values that had built the liberty state.